 Often, the cause of this worry is that the individual anticipates the worst outcome in a given situation, even if there is no evidence to suggest that this will happen.
 This can result in difficulty concentrating, feeling on edge, irritability, fatigue, and difficulty sleeping.

-To meet the criteria for diagnosis, this worry must last for over 6 months and be difficult for a person to control.
-It must also be accompanied by at least three of the following symptoms:
+To meet the criteria for diagnosis, this worry must last for over

 - being easily fatigued

 A person may have panic disorder if they:

 - change their behavior in unhelpful ways to avoid having panic attacks

 - have panic attacks that occur abruptly and peak within minutes